jumidev/terrabuddy/README.md

 **Template Overriding**

-hclt files with the same filename as others above them in the filesystem override them.
-For example, if you have a component that requires a specific remote_state configuration, you can override the one in the root folder, thusly:
+hclt files in upper directoryies can be overriddden by placing files with the same name deeper in the filesystem.
+For example, if you have a component that requires a specific tfstate_store configuration, you can override the one in the root folder, thusly:

 ```
 prep/network_security_groups/public-webserver-other-remote-state:
 component.hclt
-remote_state.hclt  # overrides remote_state.hclt in project root
+tfstate_store.hclt  # overrides tfstate_store.hclt in project root
 ```

 **Component variables in detail**

 tb loads variables in a cascade process, starting at the project root and moving down the filesystem to the component.
-For example if we examine the component `prep/bastion/managed_disk`, the following yml files are loaded:
+For example for `prep/bastion/managed_disk`, the following yml files are loaded:

 1. **project.yml** in the project root, contains various key/value pairs
 1. **prep/env.yml** \